AsadS95x/DevOpsPractical/README.md

 Service5 - House Prices Estimate

-Project Management
+### Header 3 Project Management
-Planning, and Design:
+### Header 4 Planning, and Design:

-Jira
+### Header 3 Jira

 I am trying out trello as the service/tool for my project management for this project.
 Jira is similar to trello and is a good way to track a projects progress, keep track of tasks within a team, as well upload documents and keep commentary of challenges/issues. image.png

-Database Entity Diagram
+### Header 3 Database Entity Diagram

 Image needs to be created.

-Risk assessment
+### Header 3 Risk assessment

 Still needs to be made created.

-Overall Service Architecture
+### Header 3 Overall Service Architecture

-Pipeline
+### Header 3 Pipeline

-Example Service Progress
+### Header 3 Example Service Progress

-Testing
+### Header 3 Testing

-The future
+### Header 3 The future
--Develop the application further utilising full CRUD to allow the user to choose what weapon type they want to generate. -Further exploration of the technologies to ensure zero
+-Develop the application further utilising full CRUD to allow the user to choose what house type they want to generate the price for.
+As well as displaying DB history.
+Fancier development of webpage html rather than basic output.

 Acknowledgements:
 All trainers at QA.
 Leon, Adam and Earl for support for this project.